pantheon-systems/documentation/source/docs/articles/sites/team-management.md

 ### Change the Site Owner

-The owner of a site can be changed in a few simple steps:

-1. Click **Team** in the upper-right of the site dashboard.
-2. Select **Make Owner** next to the team member that should receive ownership of the site.
+In the Team modal, select **Make Owner** next to the team member that should receive ownership of the site.

 The new site owner now has the ability to add a credit card or change the site plan.